tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/Cypher-Mini-tutorial.md

   RETURN src AS sourceAccount, transferCnt
 }
 ```
-**Explanation**
+##### Explanation for Example 2
-- This query aggregates the transfer count for each `src` account, filters the accounts with more than one transfer, orders them by the transfer count in descending order, and limits the result to the top 5 accounts.
+This query aggregates the transfer count for each `src` account, filters the accounts with more than one transfer, orders them by the transfer count in descending order, and limits the result to the top `5` accounts.

-#### Key Points:
-- The `WITH` clause is useful for:
-  - Performing aggregations like `COUNT()`, `SUM()`, `AVG()`, etc.
-  - Applying conditions and filtering intermediate results.
-  - Breaking down a complex query into manageable, logical segments.
-  - Using `ORDER BY` and `LIMIT` to control the order and number of results before passing them on.
-  - Performing calculations or conditional transformations with expressions.

 ---
 [Go back to top](#top)